In the Field

 Together, Mammologix and the facility developed a navigation workflow that surfaced key follow-up information as soon as it entered the system.
 Instead of waiting, searching, or reconciling disconnected tools, the team could identify the patient, understand the follow-up need, initiate contact, help schedule the next step, note the interaction, and move to the next case — in a single workflow.

-The result was a faster, lower-friction navigation process.
-The team had access to information they could not pull from anywhere else in their system.
-Patients moved more quickly toward the care they needed.
-The facility closed the gap that the PACS change had created — and in doing so, built something better than what they had before.
+From the initial request to a working navigation workflow: six weeks.
+The result was a faster, lower-friction process that gave the team access to information they could not pull from anywhere else in their system.
+The facility closed the gap the PACS change had created — and in doing so, built something better than what they'd had before.

-The navigation platform built from that one facility's workflow challenge has already supported more than 100,000 patients.
+The navigation platform built from that one facility's challenge has already supported more than 100,000 patients across the Mammologix client network — and the number continues to grow.

 What starts as a fix for one client's problem is often the clearest path to a better process for everyone.
 Mammologix navigation improves the same way it always has — by listening to a specific challenge, working with the data that's already there, and building something the team can actually use.